 - Under current law, the only legal property used for raising, cultivating, processing, and storing cannabis plants, cannabis flower, and cannabis products is for medicinal cannabis.
-These properties are already classified as commercial, so their classification would not change under the proposal. - Any other properties used for these purposes are not classified for this use because the use is illegal under current law.
-It is assumed that some properties would change use to cannabis production under the proposal.
+These properties are already classified as commercial, so their classification would not change under the bill, as proposed to be amended. - Any other properties used for these purposes do not exist because they are illegal under current law.
+Because these properties do not currently exist, it is assumed that some properties would change use to cannabis production under the bill, as proposed to be amended.
 The current property types of these properties are unknown, so it is assumed that some properties would change classification while others would already be classified as class 3.
-Since class 3 property has the highest classification rate, properties that change classification would have a higher net tax capacity under the proposal. - The proposal would shift property taxes onto properties changing to class 3 due to the proposal and away from all other properties, including homesteads. - The shift in taxes away from homesteads would decrease state-paid property tax refunds beginning in fiscal year 2026.
+Since class 3 property has the highest classification rate, properties that change classification would have a higher net tax capacity under the bill, as proposed to be amended. - The bill, as proposed to be amended, would shift property taxes onto properties changing to class 3 due to the bill, as proposed to be amended, and away from all other properties, including homesteads. - The shift in taxes away from homesteads would decrease state-paid property tax refunds beginning in fiscal year 2026.